SeanKilleen/seankilleen.github.io/_posts/2019-09-15-better-technical-interviews-part-2-preparation.md

 * Am I concerned about someone's potential engagement?
 I might ask what has them excited about the field or their potential upcoming work, or when they've been happiest.
 Oftentimes I'm concerned about this with any candidate, so I try to provide a question up front that lets someone demonstrate their engagement.

 **Write down these open-ended questions ahead of time**, and try to get them in a rough order.
 This way you don't word them poorly when you ask them, and you have a sort of structure to the conversation, which allows you to segue between in a natural way.

-## Structuring the Interview

-* **Preparation is key**.
-Your ability to manage time and ask appropriate questions can make all the difference.
-I have to force myself to write out questions so that I can stick to the agenda without it getting away from me, for example.
-* **Pitch your company first**.
-Why do you like it?
-Help them understand why it's a great place to work, in ways that are relevant to them.
-Allow for some questions up front.
-Get them excited.
-This shows you understand that a mutual fit is important.
-Also, whether the person is an appropriate hire or not, they'll leave armed with information and a good feeling about the place.
-* **Confirm how long you have them in the interview**.
-This lets you know if you have a little extra room for questions, and also sends the signal that you respect their time.* **Leave enough time for questions at the end**.
-The interview needs to be a two-way street.